 Topics included the importance of speaking up for oneself and then joining their collective voices together on important issues that have a common impact on all of them.
 The #bFair2DirectCare Campaign is a good example of joint advocacy, as it tries to make sure that direct support professionals receive a living wage at The Arc Westchester and across New York State.
 Erica, in particular, had a tremendous impact on our attendees, telling her story about her move from a group home to her own apartment as a result of participation in OPWDD’s Self-Direction initiative.

-Self-advocacy is one of the most important ways to ensure that people with intellectual disabilities have choices in their services and direct their own lives.
-Our hope is that this and future meetings will help to strengthen and further build the self-advocacy movement at The Arc Westchester, with more self-advocates stepping forward to lend their voices to directing the future of our agency.
-In April 2019, we will be organizing a similar self-advocacy event for the participants in our residential program.
+Advocacy is one of the most important ways to ensure that people with intellectual disabilities have choices in their services and direct their own lives.
+Our hope is that this and future meetings will help to strengthen and further build the advocacy movement at The Arc Westchester, with more self-advocates stepping forward to lend their voices to directing the future of our agency.
+In April 2019, we will be organizing a similar advocacy event for the participants in our residential program.